jasonchuangkw/ga_project3/README.md

 1) What are the key differences between these two softwares based on the responses from the reddit post?

-2) What is the occurance of specific key terms or words that are used in the industry for the respective reddit?
+2) How could one differentiate whether one post is from r/ableton or r/FL_Studio?

 The findings, if possible, would help young music producers decide which software is more suitable for their needs.